evahelena/GEDDs_paper/README.md

-# GEDDs flips and energy function scripts
+# Scripts for GEDDs paper

-There are the scripts written by Edvinas Pakanavicius
+These scripts have been written by Edvinas Pakanavicius for the statistical analysis of GEDDs.